 - George Washington, Writings – Presidency 1789-1797

 - The Light and The Glory – Chapter 18

 - My American Government and Civics Study (download here)

 - Shh!
 We’re Writing the Constitution by Jean Fritz

 - The Student’s Constitution and The Student’s Federalist Papers by Rick Green

 - For an explanation of the Constitutional form of government, I drew a very basic outline on the chalkboard of the three branches of government and had the younger kids copy it onto paper for their history notebooks

 - Create lapbooks or interactive notebooks on the Constitution and the Bill of Rights (lots of links on this Pinterest Board)

 Washington’s entire life was one of service to his country.
-He did not spend much of his marriage with his wife due to the needs of his countrymen.
-Though he enjoyed his life as a gentleman farmer and looked forward to horseback riding on his Virginia farm, he only got to do this on limited occasions.
+He did not spend much of his marriage with Martha due to the needs of his countrymen.
+Though he enjoyed his life as a gentleman farmer and looked forward to horseback riding around Mount Vernon at the end of the war, he only got to do this on limited occasions.
 Retirement was something he certainly earned, but it was short lived.
 Washington passed away one night in his sleep in 1799, just before the close of the 18th century.

 - George Washington, Writings – Retirement 1797-1799